 Accepting file names from a previous step

-The Accept filenames from previous steps section in the File tab allows even more flexibility in combination with other steps, such as Get File Names.
+The Accept filenames from previous steps section in the File tab provides flexibility in combination with other steps, such as Get File Names.
 You can specify your file name and pass it to this step.
 Using this method, the file name can come from any source, such as a text file or database table.

 |Step to read file names from||Enter the name of the step from which to read the file names.|